nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

 <br/>
 I would like you to act as partner editor of the above submission to TheoretiCS.
 The handling editor, ZZ, is in charge of conducting the review process, in collaboration with you, and you must make a joint recommendation. <br/>
 <br/>
-To access the paper, log into your editor account, click on "Dashboard", and then on the title of the paper.<br/>
+To access the paper, log into your editor account on <a href="https://theoretics.episciences.org/">theoretics.episciences.org</a>, click on "Dashboard", and then on the title of the paper.<br/>
 <br/>
 Recall that TheoretiCS follows a two-phase reviewing process.
 In the first phase, you and the handling editor, usually after seeking the opinion of reviewers, agree on a recommendation: Accept for the second phase, or reject.
 The main criteria are the significance of the results, the belief that the exposition is of high quality or will be so after revision, and the availability of expert reviewers.
 The paper moves to the second phase after approval by the Editorial Board.<br/>
 <br/>